martonistvan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Image                                           Prediction
 ---------------------------------------------------------------------------------------
 speed limit 30 km/h                             speed limit 30 km/h
-speed limit 60 km/h                             Speed limit (80km/h)
+speed limit 60 km/h                             speed limit 60 km/h
-Right-of-way at the next intersection           Right-of-way at the next intersection Priority road                                   Priority road Yield                                           No passing for vehicles over 3.5 metric tons Stop                                            Stop General Caution                                 General Caution Children crossing                               Road work
+Right-of-way at the next intersection           Right-of-way at the next intersection Priority road                                   Priority road Yield                                           No passing for vehicles over 3.5 metric tons Stop                                            Stop General Caution                                 General Caution Children crossing                               Children crossing

-The model was able to correctly guess 5 of the 8 traffic signs, which gives an accuracy of 62.5%.
-This compares favorably to the accuracy on the test set of 0.902
+The model was able to correctly guess 7 of the 8 traffic signs, which gives an accuracy of 87.5%.
+This compares favorably to the accuracy on the test set of 0.886

-Based on my tests with different parameter values the prediction on my test images worked better when training accuracy was below 0.900 (between 0.850-0.900).

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)